athankefalas/swift-toasts/README.md

 ```

-Alternatively, when a toast is scheduled by using a state change trigger it might be desirable to avoid scheduling numerous toasts when a value changes rapidly and frequently.
-In order to automatically cancel all scheduled toasts by a specific source, the `.always` cancellation policy is required.
+Alternatively, when a toast is scheduled by using a state change trigger, it might be desirable to avoid scheduling numerous toasts when a value changes rapidly and frequently.
+In order to automatically cancel all scheduled toasts from a specific source, the `.always` cancellation policy is required.

 ``` Swift
 // A change of the volume value triggers a toast.